Griff Furst

 Griff Furst (born September 17, 1981, in Van Nuys, California) is an American actor, film producer, and film director.

 Furst has appeared in over a hundred television and film productions.
 In 2011 a Variety article singled him out with Antoni Corone as "[an actor] who can make a big impression with only a few scenes".

-He is vice-president of Curmudgeon Films, founded with his father, Stephen Furst, which has produced films including Cold Moon, Nightmare Shark, You Might Be the Killer, Sinfidelity, Black Market Baby, and the forthcoming 57 Seconds.
+He is vice-president of Curmudgeon Films, founded with his father, Stephen Furst, which has produced films including Cold Moon, Nightmare Shark, You Might Be the Killer, Sinfidelity, Black Market Baby, and 57 Seconds.
 He also co-wrote and directed Cold Moon and the 2011 film Mask Maker.